 Limitation periods are prescribed by statute (Limitation Act (1996 Revision)) and vary depending on the nature of the claim.
 Claims under contract expire six years after the date of breach.
-Claims under a speciality (including a deed) expire 12 years after the cause of action arises.
+Claims under a specialty (including a deed) expire 12 years after the cause of action arises, unless a shorter period of limitation is otherwise applicable.
 Tort claims have a six-year limitation period, which usually commences on the date the damage is incurred.
 However, for personal injury, libel and slander, the time limit is three years.
 Actions for sums recoverable under a legislative provision must be started within six years from the date when the sum became due.
 Claims for recovery of land can be commenced up to 12 years from the date when the right accrued (or 30 years if the claim is against the Crown).